linostar/aideBot/README.md

 # AideBot
-A Universal IRC Help Bot
+A Universal IRC Help Bot.

 ## How to Install
 1. You need `Python3` and `pip3` installed on your system.